-Finding and creating direct and powerful filmed stories is at the heart of Frank’s work.
-For more than 25 years he has created short form films with an eclectic focus – from Medal of Honor recipients, to holocaust survivors, CEOs to Olympic athletes, neurosurgeons to teens struggling to beat the odds.
-He’s produced moving work for major corporations and justice-oriented nonprofits in equal measure.
-Throughout, it has been the exploratory process, the fascination with the dynamics of each individual life, which has grounded the practice and the storytelling.
-Frank has a BA from Yale and lives in New York, and enjoys road trips with his lovely, creative wife.
+Finding and creating direct and powerful filmed stories are the heart of Frank’s work.
+For more than 25 years he has created short form films with eclectic focus – from Medal of Honor recipients to holocaust survivors, CEOs to Olympic athletes, neurosurgeons to teens struggling to beat the odds.
+He has produced moving work for major corporations and justice-oriented nonprofits in equal measure.
+The exploratory process, the fascination with the dynamics of each individual life, grounded the practice and the storytelling.
+Frank has BA from Yale and lives in New York where he enjoys road trips with his lovely, creative wife.

-David Winton co-founded Winton/duPont Films in 1988.
-He has produced award-winning documentaries and short form films for the world’s leading broadcasters, corporations, educational and not-for-profit institutions.
-His PBS film, Code Rush , is considered the defining film of the first Internet boom and his last two films for National Geographic – Interrogating Saddam and Suburban Jihad – won Cine Gold Eagles.
+David Winton founded Winton/duPont Films in 1988.
+He has produced award-winning documentaries and short form films for world-leading broadcasters, corporations, educational and not-for-profit institutions.
+His PBS film, Code Rush, is considered the defining film of the first Internet boom and his last two films for National Geographic – Interrogating Saddam and Suburban Jihad – won Cine Gold Eagles.
 David is on the board of the San Francisco Film Society and Phillips Academy’s Addison Gallery and the Institute for Recruiting Teachers.
-David is a graduate of Harvard and lives with his wife in San Francisco.
+David is graduate of Harvard and lives with his wife in San Francisco.

 Director of Client Partnerships

-Kelcey is an award-winning filmmaker.
-She received a B.A. from University of Texas at Austin, and an M.F.A. in Documentary Film from Stanford University.
-Kelcey’s films have screened at SXSW and Berlinale, been broadcast on PBS Independent Lens, and received support from the Sundance and Tribeca Film Institutes, and the MacArthur Foundation.
-Kelcey has been a producer at Winton/duPont Films for over ten years.
+Kelcey is award-winning filmmaker.
+She received B.A. from University of Texas at Austin, and M.F.A. in Documentary Film from Stanford University.
+Kelcey’s films have screened at SXSW and Berlinale, been broadcast on PBS Independent Lens, and received support the Sundance and Tribeca Film Institutes, and the MacArthur Foundation.
+Kelcey has been producer at Winton/duPont Films for over ten years.

-Anna is a documentary director, producer and editor based in Brooklyn.
-Her award-winning documentary The Providers premiered at the 2018 Full Frame Film Festival and was broadcast nationally on PBS’ Independent Lens.
-She is also an associate producer of the Oscar-winning film Inside Job (2010) and editor of The Making of Gabrieli (2017).
-Anna has a BA from Vassar College and an MFA in Documentary Film from Stanford University.
+Anna is documentary director, producer and editor based in Brooklyn.
+Her award-winning documentary The Providers premiered at 2018 Full Frame Film Festival and was broadcast nationally on PBS’ Independent Lens.
+She is associate producer of Oscar-winning film Inside Job (2010) and editor The Making of Gabrieli (2017).
+Anna has BA from Vassar College and MFA in Documentary Film from Stanford University.

-Jamie is a producer and writer based in New York.
+Jamie is producer and writer based in New York.
 He has produced short-form commercial content and music videos for Atlantic Records, RocNation, PepsiCo, Mike & Ike, and more.
-His writing has appeared in The New York Times and Popula, and in is his free time, he is working on a book.
-Jamie has a BFA from NYU’s Tisch School of the Arts.
+His writing has appeared The New York Times and Popula, and is free time, he is working on book.
+Jamie has BFA from NYU’s Tisch School of Arts.